Beginners are often taught to “always press behind the darker fabric” – to avoid the possibility of a “shadow” showing through the paler fabric.

 When the centre panel of a quilt is joined to a plain border, there will always be more bulk in the pieced section due to the seams already present.
-Always press the seam towards the border, which will only give one extra layer of fabric, and avoid folding back the bulky seam joins of the pieced section, which would double the larger number of layers of fabric, and could give points a blunt appearance.
+Always press the seam towards the border, which will only give one extra layer of fabric to the seam.
+Avoid folding back the bulky seam joins of the pieced section, which would double the larger number of layers of fabric, and could give points a blunt appearance.

 Joining Squares or small Units into a Block